vml-msmith/d8skeleton/README.md

   fin start
   ```

-- Add local.wendys.com to your local hosts file:
+- Add local.website.com to your local hosts file:

   ```
   fin hosts add
   ```

-- Download and setup the Wendy's database from the Development environment:
+- Download and setup the the Development environment:
-	- Login to insight.acquia.com
-	- Select the Wendy's project.
-	- Select the Development environment.
-	- Select "Databases" from the left hand menu.
 	- Download the latest database.
 	- Save the file to local Downloads directory.
 	- Install the DB to the Docksal environment